Integrals along bimonoid homomorphisms: Applications to the category

 \section{Applications to the category $\mathsf{Hopf}^\mathsf{bc}(\mathcal{C})$}

 In this section, we give an application of the previous results to the category of bicommutative Hopf monoids $\mathsf{Hopf}^\mathsf{bc}(\mathcal{C})$.
-From now on, we assume the (Assumption 0,1,2) in subsubsection \ref{201912072056}.
-Before we go into details, we give two remarks about the assumptions.
+We show that the inverse volume gives a volume on some abelian category.
+From now on, we consider the following assumptions on $\mathcal{C}$. \begin{itemize} \item (Assumption 0) The category $\mathcal{C}$ has any equalizer and coequalizer. \item (Assumption 1) The monoidal structure of $\mathcal{C}$ is bistable. \item (Assumption 2) The category $\mathsf{Hopf}^\mathsf{bc}(\mathcal{C})$ is an abelian category. \end{itemize} Here, (co, bi)stability of the monoidal structure of $\mathcal{C}$ is introduced in Definition \ref{201907230933}.
+See Definition \ref{201907311409} for the definition of inverse volume.